 The increase in the number of deaths of mountaineers and trekkers in the city over the past few months has triggered a sense of anxiety among amateurs, enthusiasts and professionals on the greater need for precaution.

 Professional trekkers have warned trekkers to make sure that they take appropriate safety measures while climbing, hiking, or going on adventure trails to prevent injury or risk to their lives.
+There are a number of challenge course options out there, so practicing your adventuring skills by completing one of these is strongly recommended before embarking on any substantial journeys.

 Mishaps occur only when one ignores the locals or experts advise or at times, when adequate safety measures are not adopted.
 Straying from a regular trail can also turn potentially dangerous.